Are you interested in a guided tour of VCUarts? Learn more about campus visits here.

-Larry Camper, Class of 2016, is from Maryland and is a freshman in Art Foundation.
+Larry Camper, Class of 2016, is from Maryland and is a Fashion Design major.
 He enjoys sports and is inspired by companies such as Nike and Under Armour.
 Larry was raised in a family of five.
 He attended Suitland High School in Forestville, where he was a visual arts student and studied sculpture and drawing and painting.
 He intends to become a fashion design major in his sophomore year at VCUarts.
 He is part of a clothing line called NDVR (Endeavor Brand Clothing).
 He has aspirations to head a company that can change the world’s view on fashion and sports, while being an inspiration to young entrepreneurs.

 - Larry cries when the Redskins lose.

-- Larry has a designed and painted a mural in Prince Georges County Mall.
+- Larry has designed and painted a mural in Prince Georges County Mall.

 - Kevin Durant, an NBA player, wears clothing from NDVR, Larry’s line.

 Michael Walker, Class of 2016, and a Graphic Design major, thinks it’s awkward to write about himself in third person.
 He became serious about making art when he attended high school in Greenville, South Carolina.
 Now he’s glad to say that he attends the number one public art school in the nation, VCUarts!
 When he’s not giving tours or in the studio you’ll find him in a museum or gallery.
 If you want to get on his good side, just make a casual reference to art history.
 He’s interested in all kinds of art, especially photography and illustration.
 If you ask him what he wants to be when he grows up, he’ll simply reply: “happy.”

 - Mike is a triplet.

 - Mike is working on a project where he completes one life drawing a day for an entire year.
 (Ask him for a link to his favorites so far.)